Childhood Perspectives of War

-After the visit to the chief, we went sight seeing to the Fossilised Forest, which was located about 7 miles from Mashumbi Pools.
-It was a forest of dead trees and looked ghostly.
+After the visit to the chief, we went sight seeing to the nearby Fossilised Forest, which was located about 7 miles from Mashumbi Pools.
+It was a forest of dead trees that had a ghostly feel about it.
 Going sight seeing in one of the most dangerous parts of the country just seems crazy on reflection.
 But that’s what we did, albeit under an armed security escort.
-The roads were land mined and the bush was where the fighting took place.
+The bush was a place of war and roads were land mined.

 Farmers throughout the country sought every available means to protect themselves.
 Dogs had proved exceptionally useful in becoming an early warning system.
 Thus every farm had dogs.
 The next barrier of protection came from high 6-foot fences.
-Well, it wasn’t really protection, but it did serve to make it harder for terrorists and intruders to enter the property unheeded.
-But our farm was different!
+You couldn’t really say the fences offered protection, but it did serve to make it harder for terrorists and intruders to enter the property unheeded.
+However, our farm was different!
 All we had was a flimsy barbed wire fence with 3 strands.
-When I was 7 years old I remember asking my father why this was… he said that if we had a 6 foot fence and we were under attack, we’d have nowhere to run.
-He had heard far too many stories of how farmers had gotten trapped within their own security.
+When I was 7 years old I remember asking my father why this was… he said that if we had a 6 foot high fence and we were under attack, we’d have nowhere to run.
+He had heard far too many stories of how farmers had gotten trapped within their own properties; where they found themselves unable to escape their own security.